Can Osteoporosis Kill You? - the benefits of posture, exercise, and balance

 Genetics can also play a role, so a family history of osteoporosis may indicate that you are more likely to develop the condition.
 Women who are currently dealing with or have a history of an eating disorder such as anorexia or bulimia may have thinner bones.
 Chronic dieters may have missed out on some nutrients over years of food restrictions.

-Also, women on steroids or blood thinners, women who smoke or consume excessive caffeine or don’t get enough Vitamin D and/or calcium may have a higher risk; women who take some medications, including some for breast cancer, and women who don’t get enough weight-bearing exercise are also at higher risk.
+Also, women on steroids or blood thinners, women who smoke or consume excessive caffeine or don’t get enough Vitamin D and/or calcium may have a higher risk; women who take some medications, including some for breast cancer, and women who don’t get enough weight-bearing exercise or has ehlers-danlos syndorme (EDS) are also at higher risk.

 If you are in any of these categories — and especially if you fall into more than one — making changes to protect your bones now can help you stay healthier in the long run.